 John Coltrane, Charlie Parker, Stan Getz, and—dare I say—the infamous Kenny G, all have one thing in common.
 That’s right: the saxophone.

-Ever the soul of the party, the saxophone is a staple of the jazz, funk, blues, and soul genres.
-Bringing its unique flavour either as a solo instrument, or as part of an ensemble, the many different varieties of saxophone—and their ability to traverse multiple genres—make it extremely versatile.
+Ever the soul of the party, a saxophonist is a staple of the jazz, funk, blues, and soul genres.
+Bringing its unique flavour either as a solo instrument or as part of an ensemble, the many different varieties of saxophone—and their ability to traverse multiple genres—make it extremely versatile.

-There is a lot to cover with the saxophone, so we’ve broken it down into this simple guide to make finding and booking a saxophonist as easy as possible!
+There is a lot to cover with the saxophone, so we’ve broken it down into this simple guide to make finding saxophone players for hire as easy as possible!